 If you aren't compliant with DFARS 225.204-7012, you are at risk of losing business with the DoD and those within the DoD supply chain.

-The compliance process can be a heavy lift, but you can use a continuous compliance platform to automate much of the manual work for you and assess yourself quickly and continuously for review.
-CyberStrong also gives you the lowest cost vs. highest impact plan of action to achieve DFARS compliance, and automates the System Security Plan (SSP) and Plan of Action and Mitigations (POAM) in real-time for export... have these DFARS compliance documents ready for upper management, governance or compliance officers or customer review.
+The compliance process can be a heavy lift.
+Still, you can utilize a continuous compliance platform to automate much of the manual work and assess yourself quickly and continuously for review.
+CyberStrong also gives you the lowest cost vs. highest impact plan of action to achieve DFARS compliance, and automates the System Security Plan (SSP) and Plan of Action and Mitigations (POAM) in real-time for export... have these DFARS compliance documents ready for upper management, governance, or compliance officers or customer review.